Design

 If your form includes such fields as email address or phone number, don’t forget to define the proper HTML input type.
 If you don’t, users will have to switch the keyboard type manually.

-About the author:
+About the author

-Victor Ponamariov, a web developer who fell in love with user interfaces.
+Victor Ponamariov, a web developer fell in love with user interfaces.
 He published a book with 100 practical UI/UX tips where he shares his experience.

 Read also: